Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Evaluation

 \subsection{Robustness against Modification}

-We next evaluate the robustness of audio deepfake detection models against a range of audio modifications.
-Fig.~\ref{fig:modification} presents the impact of these modifications on the performance of the detection models.

-Fig.~\ref{fig:low_pass} and Fig.~\ref{fig:high_pass} show the robustness of audio deepfake detection models under low-pass and high-pass filtering.
-Low-pass filtering removes high-frequency components while high-pass filtering eliminates low-frequency components.
-For audio sampled at 16 kHz, the Nyquist sampling theorem dictates a maximum signal frequency of 8 kHz.
-A cutoff ratio of 0.5, for example, removes frequencies above 4 kHz for low-pass filtering and below 4 kHz for high-pass filtering (8 $\times$ 0.5).

-Our results indicate that detection performance degrades as critical frequency components are removed, with the impact varying between low-pass and high-pass filtering.
-High-pass filtering has a more severe negative effect, as evidenced by sharper declines in performance at higher cutoff ratios, indicating that most audio deepfake detection models rely on frequency-dependent discriminative features for detection.
-For example, LFCC-LCNN and ResNet\_Spec, primarily leverage high-frequency features (Fig.~\ref{fig:high_pass}), making them more resilient to high-pass filtering but particularly vulnerable to low-pass filtering (Fig.~\ref{fig:low_pass}).
-In contrast, foundation models like Wave2Vec2, Hubert, and Whisper, which are more robust to low-pass filtering, but show a significant performance degradation with higher cutoff ratios under high-pass filtering (Fig.~\ref{fig:high_pass}).
-Notably, Wave2Vec2BERT, AASIST, and RwGATST maintain robust performance under both filtering conditions.
-This robustness can be attributed to their ability to learn representations across a broader range of frequencies, including both low- and high-frequency components.

-The results for pitch shifting (Fig.~\ref{fig:Pitch}) and time stretching (Fig.~\ref{fig:time_stretch}) reveal that these two types of modifications pose significant challenges for most audio deepfake detection models.
+We then evaluate how audio deepfake detection models perform under various audio modifications.
+The results are shown in \textbf{Figure~\ref{fig:modification}}.
+Figure~\ref{fig:Pitch} and Figure~\ref{fig:time_stretch} demonstrate the effects of Pitch shifting and Time stretching.
+We observe that these two types of modifications pose significant challenges for most audio deepfake detection models.
 Pitch shifts distort subtle spectral features critical for detecting deepfakes, while time stretching disrupts temporal patterns that many models rely on for accurate detection.
-Even when these modifications do not substantially degrade audio quality, as reflected by the ViSQOL scores, they still introduce severe deterioration to audio deepfake detection, even for foundation models that generally present strong robustness.
+Even when these modifications do not substantially degrade audio quality, they still introduce severe deterioration to audio deepfake detection, even for foundation models that generally present strong robustness.

+Figure~\ref{fig:low_pass} and Figure~\ref{fig:high_pass} present the results for low-pass and high-pass filtering.
+We observe that detection performance declines as key frequency components are removed, but the impact differs between the two filters.
+High-pass filtering causes more severe degradation, particularly at higher cutoff ratios, suggesting that many models depend on high-frequency features for detection.
+For instance, LFCC-LCNN and ResNet\_Spec. show greater resilience to high-pass filtering but perform poorly under low-pass filtering.
+In contrast, foundation models such as Wave2Vec2, HuBERT, and Whisper are more robust to low-pass filtering but suffer substantial performance drops with aggressive high-pass filtering.
+Notably, models like Wave2Vec2BERT, AASIST, and RawGATST exhibit strong robustness under both filtering types, likely due to their ability to capture information across a broad frequency range.